davidgarciamunozz/doit/README.md

 # Doit 🍰

-**Finanzas simplificadas para pastelerías**
+**Simplified finances for bakeries**

-Doit es una aplicación web completa diseñada específicamente para la gestión financiera y operativa de pastelerías y reposterías.
-Permite gestionar inventario, órdenes, recetas y generar reportes financieros en tiempo real.
+Doit is a complete web application specifically designed for the financial and operational management of bakeries and pastry shops.
+It allows managing inventory, orders, recipes, and generating real-time financial reports.

-## 📋 Resumen del Proyecto
+## 📋 Project Summary

-Doit es una plataforma SaaS que ayuda a los dueños de pastelerías a:
+Doit is a SaaS platform that helps bakery owners to:

-- **Gestionar Inventario Inteligente**: Controla ingredientes y productos terminados con alertas de stock bajo en tiempo real
+- **Smart Inventory Management**: Control ingredients and finished products with real-time low stock alerts
-- **Administrar Órdenes Automáticamente**: Crea y rastrea órdenes de clientes, actualiza el stock automáticamente al completar pedidos
+- **Automated Order Management**: Create and track customer orders, automatically update stock when completing orders
-- **Libro de Recetas Digital**: Conecta recetas con inventario y calcula automáticamente costos y rendimientos
+- **Digital Recipe Book**: Connect recipes with inventory and automatically calculate costs and yields
-- **Reportes en Tiempo Real**: Dashboards con indicadores clave y reportes exportables para decisiones basadas en datos
+- **Real-Time Reports**: Dashboards with key indicators and exportable reports for data-driven decisions

-### Características Principales
+### Main Features

-- ✅ Gestión completa de ingredientes con control de stock
+- ✅ Complete ingredient management with stock control
-- ✅ Sistema de órdenes con vista de calendario
+- ✅ Order system with calendar view
-- ✅ Recetas digitales vinculadas al inventario
+- ✅ Digital recipes linked to inventory
-- ✅ Cálculo automático de costos de recetas
+- ✅ Automatic recipe cost calculation
-- ✅ Alertas de stock bajo considerando órdenes pendientes
+- ✅ Low stock alerts considering pending orders
-- ✅ Dashboard con estadísticas en tiempo real
+- ✅ Dashboard with real-time statistics
-- ✅ Autenticación segura con Supabase
+- ✅ Secure authentication with Supabase
-- ✅ Interfaz responsive y moderna
+- ✅ Responsive and modern interface

 ## 🛠️ Tech Stack